Destination Germany | Small group tours Germany

 Once labelled the “sick man of Europe”, Germany is now the continent’s largest economy and the sixth largest economy in the world.
-Read on to learn more.
+This article outlines some of the highlights of any visit to Germany.

 Germany suffered from low economic growth compared to its neighbouring countries through the 90s and early 2000s after absorbing the cost of reunification in 1990.
 A Solidaritätszuschlag (Solidarity Surcharge) on top of income tax was levied on German taxpayers to rebuild East German infrastructure following the fall of the Berlin Wall, an amount which experts have estimated to have cost 1.3 trillion euros (US$1.5 trillion or AUD$2 trillion) over the past two decades.